Search Engine Optimization [SEO]

 Ahrefs is one of the most used link analysis tools out there, and for a good reason.
 Even though people tend to use it only to check where their backlinks come from, there’s so much more to it, and you should harness its full potential.
 By using this tool, you gain access to a plethora of data, which are located on your Dashboard.
 Just enter a website’s URL and you’ll see the quantity and quality of links pointing to both the URL and the site’s domain, the number of backlinks and referring pages, to name a few.
 You can start a free trial before opting for one of the payment plans.

 ◉ OPEN SITE EXPLORER

 Use Open Site Explorer to analyze your website’s strengths and weaknesses as well as those of your competition.
 In addition, you can also track the links that point to your site.
 These links increase your site’s authority.
 The better authority, the better search rankings.
 When doing your research, rely on the following two metrics this tool provides: Domain Authority and Page Authority.
 You get three entries per day, but luckily, you can start a 30-day free trial.

 To boost your local SEO, it is imperative that you set up a Google My Business account.
 Your business needs exposure, and this easy-to-use (and free) tool provides exactly that.
-By listing all the necessary info such as your business hours, phone number, website and directions, you’ll massively increase your chances of being easily found on Google Maps, Google Plus and in search results.
+By listing all the necessary info such as your business hours, phone number, website and directions, you’ll massively increase your chances of being easily found on Google Maps and in search results.

-In conclusion, once your website is all set up, devising a search engine strategy should be your priority.
-Invest your time in good on-page optimisation and immediately after that start building quality links to your website.
-We strongly advise that you do everything by the book and not take any shortcuts, otherwise you risk getting a penalty which will undermine all your SEO efforts.
-Just follow tips and recommendations laid out in this guide, they will surely help you avoid all common SEO mistakes other companies make.
+Once your website is set up, designing a search engine strategy should be your priority.
+Invest time in on-page optimization and immediately after, start building quality links leading to your website.
+We strongly advise that you do everything by the book and don't take any shortcuts, otherwise you risk getting a penalty from Google which will undermine your SEO efforts.
+Just follow tips and recommendations in this guide, they will surely help you avoid all common SEO mistakes your competitors make.